Skip to main content

 OVault EVM Implementation

-Deploy omnichain ERC-4626 vaults that enable users to deposit assets from any chain and receive shares on a preferred network through a single transaction.
+Create an omnichain ERC-4626 vault that enable users to deposit assets or redeem shares on any blockchain network through a single transaction.

 OVault Comparison OVault Comparison